zhangchl007/MCW-App-modernization/Hands-on lab/HOL step-by-step - App modernization.md

 Duration: 10 minutes

-In this exercise, you will de-provision all Azure resources that were created in support of this hands-on lab.
+In this exercise, you de-provision all Azure resources that were created in support of this hands-on lab.

 ### Task 1: Delete Azure resource groups